Medical Assisting A.A.S.

 Course Code Course Credit Hours Link to course details

 This course provides the opportunity to apply clinical, laboratory, and administrative skills in a medical facility.
 Emphasis is placed on enhancing competence in clinical and administrative skills necessary for comprehensive patient care and strengthening professional communications and interactions.
-Upon completion, students should be able to function as an entry-level health care professional.
+Upon completion, students should be able to function as an entry-level healthcare professional.

 This course is designed to explore the personal and occupational responsibilities of the practicing medical assistant.
 Emphasis is placed on problems encountered during externships and the development of problem-solving skills.
 Upon completion, students should be able to demonstrate courteous and diplomatic behavior when solving problems in the medical facility.